jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/types-of-dental-prosthesis.md

   body: '<p class="dv-div-title text-right dv-npr dv-npl">A truly biological and conservative
     approach</p> <p class="dv-div-text text-right">We believe that the routine of
-    wearing out or overloading healthy teeth with the sole intention of replacing other absent ones should already be a thing of the past.
+    wearing out or overloading healthy teeth with the sole intention of replacing other absent ones, should already be a thing of the past.
 Compromise the health, integrity and longevity of its pillars, as it happens with the various variants of the conventional prosthesis, it was the price forced to pay before the discovery and development of osseointegration. </p> <p class="dv-div-text text-right">We